What is your political background?

 From 1988 to 1990 I served as a member of the SRC at Msobomvu High School and was also the ANC Youth League Branch Secretary and a Cape Town Youth Development Council Executive Member from 2000 to 2004.
 From 2004 to 2008, I served as the Deputy Chairperson of the ANCYL (Dullah Omar Region), Secretary of the Samora Machel Project Committee; and was elected as the Western Cape ANCYL Provincial Secretary in 2008.
 I also served as a community developer for the City of Cape Town’ Social Development Department and on the ANC’s Provincial Executive Committee.

-In my tenure as a Youth Leader I have participated in many foras - internationally, nationally, provincially and at local level.
+In my tenure as a Youth Leader I have participated in many fora - internationally, nationally, provincially and at local level.
 Some of the highlights include:

-What are your thoughts about the Fifth Parliament so far.
+What were your thoughts about the Fifth Parliament?
 As a new Member of Parliament I find it very interesting.
 The perception out there was that MPs sleep and they are lazy readers and this is not the case.
 I’m motivated by the fact that for each task assigned to me I have to do some research, reading and preparation.
 The fact that I am able to learn and get empowered everyday - I can safely say it is quite interesting.

 To find out more about this member, visit her profile.